David Walliams: Matt Lucas

 Walliams and Matt Lucas first met at the National Youth Theatre.
 At their first meeting, Lucas did an impression of Jimmy Savile and Walliams an impression of Frankie Howerd.
 They would not meet again for another year.
 In the late 1990s, playing minor roles in sketches such as The Club, Walliams and Lucas played grotesque caricatures of various rock musicians in the series Rock Profile and in the spoof documentary series Sir Bernard's Stately Homes.
 They were also stars of the Paramount Comedy Channel show Mash and Peas, and it was in this guise that they appeared in the Fat Les video.
 Walliams and Lucas also had small roles in Plunkett and Maclaine as prisoners.

 The duo appeared together in a music video for the Pet Shop Boys single "I'm with Stupid", in which the two are apparently auditioning their version of the song's video for Neil Tennant and Chris Lowe, who are tied up and appear to be hostages.

-The pair are best known for Little Britain, which ran from 2003 to 2009 on the BBC in the UK and from 2008 onwards on HBO in the USA.
+The pair are best known for Little Britain, which ran from 2003 to 2009 on the BBC in the UK and from 2008 onwards on HBO in the US.
 The programme first aired on BBC Three before moving to the more mainstream BBC One.
 Among the characters Walliams played were Emily Howard, a deluded "transvestite"; Ray McCooney, an insane Scottish hotel owner; and Sebastian Love, an aide de camp to the Prime Minister (portrayed by Anthony Head) on whom Love has a huge crush.
 A successful live stage show of the series, Little Britain Live, was produced in 2006.
 A number of seasonal and charity specials followed, up to 2009.
 A spin-off series produced in the United States by HBO, Little Britain USA, aired in 2008.
 The characters from Little Britain played by Walliams and Lucas appeared in a 2010 UK television advertising campaign for the Nationwide Building Society.
 In January 2005 Walliams and Lucas were named the most powerful people in TV comedy by Radio Times.

 Their later series was Come Fly with Me, a six-part series airing on BBC One.
 The first episode was the third most-watched programme of Christmas Day 2010, and the most watched comedy of the year.
 The duo have not worked or made any public appearances together since early 2011 (although they each make separate cameo appearances in Michael Winterbottom's 2013 film The Look of Love).

 Little Britain returned to BBC Radio 4 on 31 October 2019, for a one-off special entitled Little Brexit.